axibase/atsd/rule-engine/functions-property.md

 Returns the first value in the list of strings returned by the `property_values(string s)` function.

-By the default, the search is performed for the current entity that is initialized in the rule window.
+By default, the search is performed for the current entity that is initialized in the rule window.
 If the entity `e` is specified explicitly as the first argument, the search is performed for the specified entity instead.

 An optional start date `d` argument controls which property records to include.
 If specified, only property records received on or after the start date are included.
 The start date `d` can be an `iso` date or a [calendar keyword](../shared/calendar.md#keywords).
 If `d` is specified, the entity `e` argument must also be specified.

-The function returns an empty string if no matching property records are found.
+Returns an empty string if no matching property records are found.

 Examples: